 References for JD Applicants

-Our system will auto-generate an email to each referee with a unique link to our online reference form within two weeks after you submit your application.
+Our system will auto-generate an email to each referee with a unique link to access and upload their reference form within two weeks after you submit your application.

 By submitting your application, you are confirming that you have received consent from your referees and informed them that UCalgary Law will be contacting them by email to obtain the reference.